aaronsaray/aaronsaray.com/_posts/2008-09-21-dont-focus-me-bro.markdown

 #### Slow Loading Pages

 Slow loading pages, or sites with a lot of content on the login page (see: a no-no for login pages), take a while to finish loading the content.
-The 'onload' handler is usually the whole on-load and not just the domloaded event.
+The `onload` handler is usually the whole on-load and not just the domloaded event.
 Tons of extra content delay the onload handler.

 #### Dialup